Money Growing Concept

 If you're very conservative and know you can't stomach volatility, you may want to allocate more of your portfolio to bonds than someone who is more comfortable with market fluctuations.

-Your goals, time horizon, and risk tolerance should guide your asset allocation, which is the amount of money you invest in different assets.
+Your goals, time horizon, and risk tolerance — collectively — should guide your asset allocation, which is the amount of money you invest in different assets.

 Oftentimes, the highest ROI investment you can make is paying off your high-interest debt.

-If you have personal loans, credit card debt, or car loans with interest rates over ~6%, you should probably pay off the balances before investing.
+If you have personal loans, credit card debt, or car loans with interest rates of 6% or higher, you should probably pay off the balances before investing.

 By paying these debts off, you're guaranteeing a 6% (or higher) ROI, which most investments will have a hard time matching.